simonwep/ocular/.github/CONTRIBUTING.md

 This project *strictly* follows [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).
 Check out [their explanation](https://www.conventionalcommits.org/en/v1.0.0/#summary) in case you're not familiar with it.

-Since this project's scope is rather small, we only use types to categorize our commits:
+We only use types to categorize our commits:

 * `feat` - A new feature.
 * `chore` - A small task that doesn't add any new features or fix any bugs.